knpuniversity/php-beginner-series/knpu/lets-write-php.rst

 Let's Write some PHP!
 =====================

 Welcome!
-We're glad you're here with us to learn how to become a great PHP developer.
+We're glad you're here with us to learn how to become an Epic PHP developer.
 PHP is a programming language that runs a `large percentage`_ of the web including sites as big as Facebook.
 But since PHP has been around for awhile, there is a lot of bad, outdated and boring information about PHP on the web.

 But not here!
 In this course, we'll learn PHP from scratch by building a real website.
-This means you'll learn the practices used by real developers to build really cool things, and not just a bunch of theory.
+This means you'll learn the practices used by real *employed* developers to build really cool things, and not just a bunch of theory.
 We'll teach you something in each chapter and then you'll test and practice your new skills by coding right in your browser.
 Learn and then practice, that's the key!
-Before long, you'll be creating more and more complex things and be the coolest guy or gal that any of your friends know.
+Before long, you'll be creating more and more complex things and be the coolest guy or gal that any of your friends know - maybe :)

 The Project
 -----------